-In order to safeguard pupils during these unprecedented times the School is following the government guidance for school closures during COVID-19.
+Whilst we are still living with COVID-19, it is important that we follow any current government guidance should we face any future school closures.
 This Appendix sits alongside the School's existing Safeguarding Policy and will apply when the School is not in session.